xiaohuajiao/binary_ninja_mcp/README.md

 ### Claude Desktop Bridge (Optional)

-This is only needed if you want to use the Claude Desktop integration.
+This is only needed if you want to use Claude Desktop as your MCP client.
 Make sure that you have your virtual environment configured first:

 ```bash
 git clone git@github.com:fosdickio/binary_ninja_mcp.git